woocommerce/woocommerce-ios/docs/creating-core-data-model-versions.md

 When creating a new version (`xcdatamodel`), name it as `Model N+1` where `N` is the last model version number.
 For example, if the last model version is `Model 32`, then the new version should be named `Model 33`.
 The correct name is usually suggested by Xcode.

-The sequential version numbers are important because that sequence is used by the automatic [iterative migrator](../Storage/Storage/CoreData/CoreDataIterativeMigrator.swift) to determine how to upgrade the users' existing database.
+The sequential version numbers are important because that sequence is used by the automatic [iterative migrator](../Storage/Storage/CoreData/CoreDataIterativeMigrator.swift) to determine how to upgrade the user's existing database.
 You can find more information about how the model versions sequence is determined in [`ManagedObjectModelsInventory`](../Storage/Storage/CoreData/ManagedObjectModelsInventory.swift).

 ## Avoid Modifying Existing Model Versions

 Once a model version is merged in `develop`, consider creating a new model version instead.
 This helps us avoid issues like:

-- Inconsistent model version sequences in production and in `develop`.
+- Different model version sequences between production and `develop`.
 - Inconsistent model version references if multiple model versions, created by different developers, refer to the same model version.

-These scenarios can lead to users' databases to be incompatible with the current model and they would be unable to load their data.
+These scenarios can lead to users' databases to be incompatible with the current model and they would be **unable to load** their data.
 The app would end up recreating the database.
-It's an unlikely scenario.
+It's not an ideal scenario.

 Also, avoid modifying model versions in release branches.
 If possible, model version changes should be done and merged swiftly in `develop`.